Laurențiu Reghecampf

-Laurențiu Aurelian Reghecampf (born 19 September 1975) is a Romanian professional football manager and former player, who is currently in charge of Azerbaijan Premier League side Neftchi Baku.
+Laurențiu Aurelian Reghecampf (born 19 September 1975) is a Romanian professional football manager and former player, who is currently in charge of Al Hilal Omdurman.

 Playing career

 Club

 Reghecampf was born in Târgoviște and began his career in his native city with Chindia.
-In the 1993–94 season, at the age of 18, Reghecampf was loaned to Austrian Bundesliga side SKN St. Pölten.
+In the 1993–94 season, at the age of 18, Reghecampf was given to Austrian Bundesliga side SKN St. Pölten.

 He later joined Steaua București where he won the league title twice.
 One year later, Reghecampf was loaned to Bulgarian side Litex Lovech, with whom he won the 1999 A PFG title.

 In 2000, he was bought by German Bundesliga team Energie Cottbus.
 In 2004, he joined Alemannia Aachen, with whom he would become a fan favorite his side won promotion to the Bundesliga in his first season with the club.
 A few seasons later he was named captain of Alemannia.
 In the 2006–07 season of the German Cup, Reghecampf scored twice in a 4–2 victory over Bayern Munich, thus eliminating them from the competition.

 On 4 July 2008, he joined second-tier side 1.
 FC Kaiserslautern on a free transfer for the 2008–09 2.
 Bundesliga season, only being able to play two matches because of a gastric virus infection, announcing his retirement in 2009 after his contract had not been extended.